jhodges10/goes-dashboard-pub/Readme.md

 - Google Maps API
 - OpenWeatherMap API

 # WARNING

 I haven't yet moved the APPID for the openweathermap API into a .env.
 For this release, I have just mangled that app id so I don't leak my credentials.
 You will need to replace it in order for the geolocation to work.

 You'll also need to turn `.env-sample` into `.env` and then get your own Google Maps API key to put in there.
 The example one will not work.

+# Basic Usage

+If you just want to use this code to download images, you should `cd` into `/server/` install the requirements with `pip install -r requirements.txt` and then make sure you're running python3 (usage of f-strings).
+Then just run `python3 basic_image_tool.py` and it will grab the last 24 hours worth of imagery and create a video of it!

 # TODO